colevandersWands/git-and-hub/README.md

 [Github Pages](https://pages.github.com) allows you to host static sites directly from your GitHub repositories.
 Create a new repository called "username".github.io, write a README.md to introduce yourself and link to your projects, go into settings and turn on github pages, and that's it!

-_an Example portfolio_

 Here is [an example](https://elewa-student.github.io) of a GitHub portfolio.
 Study how this interactive portfolio was built using only GitHub repos and GH-Pages hosting.
 Notice especially what all of the URLs are for the demos, code, and main portfolio.
-We expect your portfolio to be organized the same way.
+We expect your portfolio to be organized the same way. (at first your portfolio will be written in markdown, later on you will rewrite it in HTML & CSS like this example)

 _Helpful Resources_